-As of June 30, 2008, we had 4,408 projects in process.
-Our average contract price remained constant at approximately \$435,000, and our average project takes six to nine months to complete.
+As of September 30, 2008, we had 4,752 projects in process.
+Our average contract price remained constant at approximately \$425,000, and our average project takes six to nine months to complete.
 Our projects generally require working capital funding of equipment and labor costs.
 Customer payments on periodic billings generally do not recover these costs until late in the job.
 Our average project duration together with typical retention terms as discussed above generally allow us to complete the realization of revenue and earnings in cash within one year.
+We have what we believe is a well-diversified distribution of revenues across end-use sectors that we believe reduces our exposure to negative developments in any given sector.
 Because of the integral nature of HVAC and related controls systems to most buildings, we have the legal right in almost all cases to attach liens to buildings or related funding sources when we have not been fully paid for installing systems, except with respect to some government buildings.
 The service work that we do, which is discussed further below, usually does not give rise to lien rights.

 We also perform larger HVAC projects.
-As of June 30, 2008, we had seven projects in process with a contract price of between \$15 and \$30 million, 11 projects between \$10 million and \$15 million, 50 projects between \$5 million and \$10 million, and 242 projects between \$1 million and \$5 million.
-Taken together, projects with contract prices of \$1 million or more totaled \$1,186.1 million of aggregate contract value as of June 30, 2008, or approximately 62%, out of a total contract value for all projects in progress of \$1,910.5 million.
+As of September 30, 2008, we had nine projects in process with a contract price of between \$15 and \$30 million, 12 projects between \$10 million and \$15 million and \$15 million and \$15 million and \$10 million, and 257 projects between \$1 million and \$5 million.
+Taken together, projects with contract prices of \$1 million or more totaled \$1,306.6 million of aggregate contract value as of September 30, 2008, or approximately 65%, out of a total contract value for all projects in progress of \$2,009.9 million.
 Generally, projects closer in size to \$1 million will be completed in one year or less.
 It is unusual for us to work on a project that exceeds two years in length.

-In addition to project work, approximately 13% of our revenues represent maintenance and repair service on already-installed HVAC and controls systems.
+In addition to project work, approximately 14% of our revenues represent maintenance and repair service on already-installed HVAC and controls systems.
 This kind of work usually takes from a few hours to a few days to perform.
 Prices to the customer are usually based on the equipment and materials used in the service as well as technician labor time.
 We usually bill the customer for service work when it is complete, typically with payment terms of up to thirty days.
 We also provide maintenance and repair service under ongoing contracts.
 Under these contracts, we are paid regular monthly or quarterly amounts and provide specified service based on customer requirements.
 These agreements typically cover periods ranging from one to three years and are cancelable on 30 to 60 days notice.